 Parish Church of St George

-The Parish Church of St George is a 16th century baroque Roman Catholic church.
+The Parish Church of St George in Qormi is a 16th century baroque Roman Catholic church.
 The original parish church was demolished, making way for a larger one which had been built in the 15th Century, and was eventually reconstructed in a larger form in around 1585.
 The dome was added in 1684, with the designs attributed to famous architect Lorenzo Gafà.

 The current church consists of a cruciform layout with an imposing yet delicate tall façade with superimposed Doric pilasters.
 The centrepiece contains a steep raking cornice, and the sides are topped with balustrades.